 - Laura McCambridge, Agriculture and the Natural Environment Counsellor.

-The roundtable was an intimate dinner with the Ambassador and their teams during which 20 young professionals got insight on the work of the Embassy and/or personal and professional experiences.
+The roundtable is an intimate dinner with the Ambassador and their teams during which 20 young professionals got insight on the work of the Embassy and personal and professional experiences.

 The discussion focused on various topics ranging from education, workforce to gender equality within the #BHMEU context.